IFU for Medical Devices

 However, regulations for medical devices have always been somewhat of an outlier.

 Regulation (EU) No 207/2012 on electronic instructions for use of medical devices already mentioned that ‘for some medical devices the provision of instructions for use in electronic form instead of in paper form can be beneficial for professional users’.
+For most medical devices a print IFU must be provided.

 This possibility of providing the instructions for use in electronic form instead of in paper form is limited to certain medical devices.